wmorellato/onedep-test-framework/README.md

   D_1292133558: # em single particle
     tasks:
       - upload:
         files: # list here all required files for this dep.
-It still doesn´t support multiple partitions.
-Working on it
+If the same content-type.format is used, it will search for additional partitions
           - model.pdb
           - em-volume.map
           - em-half-volume.map